-- 1. Courses, skills training and/or projects taken at another faculty of UM or at another university that are not part of the programme are extracurricular. - 2.
+- 1. Courses, skills training and/or projects taken at another faculty of UM or at another university that are not part of 'components elsewhere' (see article 3.7) are not part of the programme and are therefore extracurricular. - 2.
 Extracurricular education is included on the transcript after approval from the board of examiners.